safespring/docs/content/new/migrate-from-legacy.md

 ![image](../images/volume-or-image.png)

+If you want to migrate an external volume that is not used for booting an instance, follow the instructions for case 2.

 ## Case one
-This case covers when the instance boot from volume.
-Since it already is booting from volume there are very few things that needs to be done:
+This case covers when the instance boots from image:

 1. Shut off the instance
 2. Create a snapshot of the instance in Horizon.